-Potential habitat for other SAR (Blanding's Turtle, Red-headed Woodpecker, Least Bittern, Eastern Whip-poor-will, Bobolink, Bank Swallow, Louisiana Waterthrush, Eastern Small-footed Myotis, Little Brown Myotis, Northern Myotis and Tri-colored Bat) was identified in the Study Area but could not be confirmed during preliminary field investigations.
-Targeted surveys during appropriate timing windows are recommended at Detail Design to determine if any other SAR occur within the Study Area or work zone.
+Potential habitat for SAR (Bobolink, Eastern Meadowlark, Eastern Small-footed Myotis, Little Brown Myotis, Northern Myotis and Tri-colored Bat) was identified in the Study Area but could not be confirmed during preliminary field investigations.
+Targeted surveys for Bobolink, Eastern Meadowlark, and bat SAR are recommended at Detail Design to determine if species and/or habitat is present within work zones.
+Bobolink and Eastern Meadowlark habitat could be removed with authorization under the ESA, but there would be a requirement to create compensation habitat off-site or to pay into the provincial Species at Risk Conservation Fund.

-Consultation with MECP is recommended during Detail Design to discuss potential impacts to SAR that may result from the Project after mitigation, and to determine potential authorizations/permits.
+Consultation with MECP is recommended during Detail Design to discuss potential impacts to bat SAR that may result from the Project after mitigation, and to determine potential authorizations/permits.